UniversityOfHawaii/uh-its-boilerplate/README.md

 You can find color variables in variables.css
 This uses the var() Function. https://www.w3schools.com/css/css3_variables.asp

-Unneeded styles have been removed and instead replaced with Bootstrap classes where applicable (especially margins, padding, buttons).
+Use Bootstrap classes for margins, padding, buttons, etc. instead of adding unneeded styling.

 Some Bootstrap styles have been overridden so that you can continue to use the same classes.
 Usually this just replaces a color or background color (e.g., btn-primary).